azell/interview_experience/README.md

 * Design a service that ingests songs that a user plays, and an API that returns the user's song leaderboard
 * Design a service that ingests user metrics, and fires off alerts with minimal latency
 * Design a service that returns popular destinations near the user

+## What Should You Know

+I encountered a lot of tree problems in interviews, so I would emphasize feeling comfortable with recursion, DFS and BFS.
+A lot of questions that involve backtracking (find the longest palindrome, etc.) can also be solved with recursion.
+If your solution's run-time is exponential, adding memoization tends to drop the run-time down to quadratic.

+A decent number of questions can be solved in-place (reversing a string, Dutch national flag problem, etc.).
+Practice writing loops with multiple indexes over an array as this will also carry over to sliding windows.